DeepInception/DeepInception.github.io/README.md

 # Acknowledgement
-We utilize the website template from [nerfies](https://github.com/nerfies/nerfies.github.io), we thanks their generous for sharing the source code.
+We borrow the website template from [nerfies](https://github.com/nerfies/nerfies.github.io).